Missouri Republican Akin loses after comments on rape

-KANSAS CITY, Missouri Missouri Republican U.S. Senate candidate Todd Akin, who sparked a furor in August with comments about "legitimate rape," was defeated by Democratic incumbent Claire McCaskill on Tuesday.
+KANSAS CITY, Missouri Missouri Republican U.S. Senate candidate Todd Akin, who sparked a furore in August with comments about "legitimate rape," was defeated by Democratic incumbent Claire McCaskill on Tuesday.

-Until the rape comment, Akin was considered the favorite to beat McCaskill in a state that has trended Republican and voted for Republican presidential candidate Mitt Romney on Tuesday.
+Until the rape comment, Akin was considered the favourite to beat McCaskill in a state that has trended Republican and voted for Republican presidential candidate Mitt Romney on Tuesday.

 Akin apologized for his remarks but refused to withdraw.
 He regained support of some top Republicans but lost significant financial backing.